EKOR strata for Shimura varieties with parahoric level structure: Introduction

 To state our main results, we need some notations.
 Let $p>2$ be a fixed prime throughout the paper.
 Let $(G,X)$ be a Shimura datum of abelian type, $\K=K_pK^p\subset G(\Ab_f)$ an open compact subgroup with $K^p\subset G(\Ab_f^p)$ sufficiently small and $K_p\subset G(\Q_p)$ a \emph{parahoric} subgroup.
 We have the associated Shimura variety $\Sh_\K=\Sh_{\K}(G,X)$ over the reflex field $\E$.
 Let $v|p$ be a place of $\E$ and $E=\E_v$.
 Let $x$ be a point of the Bruhat-Tits building $\B(G,\Q_p)$, with the attached Bruhat-Tits stabilizer group scheme $\G=\G_x$ and its neutral connected component $\G^\circ=\G_x^\circ$, such that $K_p=\G^\circ(\Z_p)$.
-Assume that $G$ splits over a tamely ramified extension of $\Q_p$ and $p\nmid |\pi_1(G^{der})|$.
-We will consider the following cases: \begin{itemize} \item $(G,X)$ is of Hodge type and $\G=\G^\circ$. \item $(G,X)$ is of abelian type such that $(G^\ad,X^\ad)$ has no factors of type $D^\mathbb{H}$. \item $(G,X)$ is of abelian type such that $G$ is unramified over $\Q_p$ and $K_p$ is contained in some hyperspecial subgroup of $G(\Q_p)$. \end{itemize} Let $\ES_{\K}=\ES_{\K}(G,X)$ be the integral model over $O_E$ of the Shimura variety $\Sh_{\K}$ constructed by Kisin-Pappas in \cite{Paroh}.
-The above cases are exactly when we have the local model diagram by the main theorem of \cite{Paroh}.
-This is also why we restrict to Shimura data in the above cases.
+Assume that $G$ splits over a tamely ramified extension of $\Q_p$ and $p\nmid |\pi_1(G^{\text{der}})|$.
+We will consider the following cases: \begin{itemize} \item $(G,X)$ is of Hodge type and $\G=\G^\circ$. \item $(G,X)$ is of abelian type such that $(G^\ad,X^\ad)$ has no factors of type $D^\mathbb{H}$ (we refer to \cite{varideshi} Table 2.3.8 for the precise meaning of type $D^\mathbb{H}$). \item $(G,X)$ is of abelian type such that $G$ is unramified over $\Q_p$ and $K_p$ is contained in some hyperspecial subgroup of $G(\Q_p)$. \end{itemize} Let $\ES_{\K}=\ES_{\K}(G,X)$ be the integral model over $O_E$ of the Shimura variety $\Sh_{\K}$ constructed by Kisin-Pappas in \cite{Paroh}.
+The above cases are exactly when we have the local model diagram by Theorem 4.2.7 (for the first case) and Theorem 4.6.23 (for the last two cases) of \cite{Paroh}.
+This is also why we restrict to Shimura data in the above cases (note that each case may overlap with the others, and the first case is used to deduce the other cases in \cite{Paroh} 4.6).
 We are interested in the geometry of the special fiber $\ES_{\K,0}$ over $k=\ov{\mathbb{F}}_p$.
 When $K_p$ is hyperspecial (thus $G$ is unramified), $\ES_{\K,0}$ is smooth.
-In the general case, by \cite{Paroh} Corollary 0.3, $\ES_{\K,0}$ is reduced, and the strict henselizations of the local rings on $\ES_{\K,0}$ have irreducible components which are normal and Cohen-Macaulay.
+In the general case, by \cite[Corollary 0.3]{Paroh}, $\ES_{\K,0}$ is reduced, and the strict henselizations of the local rings on $\ES_{\K,0}$ have irreducible components which are normal and Cohen-Macaulay.
 We will simply write $\ES_0$ for the special fiber when the level $\K$ is fixed. \\